kairen/kube-ansible/README.md

-# Kubernetes and Ceph development vagrant
+# My Development environment vagrant
 A vagrant development environment for Kyle.Bai

 If you want use this vagrant files, you will need install the following of plugins: